alexandre-poirier/GOLO-Graphql-backend-assignment/README.md

 Let me first be transparent by letting you know I don't know yet how build a proper CI/CD using .yaml configuration.
 I do know how to manually deploy all the technologies that I'll be mentioning here and know where to find the documentation on how to build the said .yaml file to automate the build and might try to do so if I have enough time.

-I will be building the backend using [graphql-yoga](https://github.com/prisma-labs/graphql-yoga).
-It's built on top of the lightweight express backend server, apollo-server and graphql-js and it should make the creation of the backend much easier.
+I will be building the backend using [apollo-server](https://www.apollographql.com/docs/apollo-server/).
+It integrates well with GraphQL, it's very lightweight and the documentation about how to use it is clear.

 Prisma 2 will be used as a client that translate our GraphQL requests to our MySQL database.
-I will also generate the schema of the database by using prisma's generate cli tool.
-I will use Nexus' [SDL Converter tool](https://nexus.js.org/converter) to convert the simple graphql into its corresponding Nexus' typescript code.
+I will also use Nexus as a plugin for Prisma to help generate a typed definitions of my graphql model.
+I will be using a sqlite database for development purposes but will use MySQL for production.

+The database content will be seeded via a data-seed utility script.

-Note that as the project would evolves, the schema would be updated by calling makeSchema from Nexus on the updated corresponding Nexus typed functions.
+Note that as the project will evolve, the schema will be updated by calling makeSchema from Nexus on the updated .graphql file and its corresponding generated library.
+This makes it possible to make the application evolve using a code-first approach instead of the normal schema-first approach of GraphQL as the all the subscription and mutation types will be maintained by code.

 I will use supertest / jest / mocha to test the backend.